 High cholesterol is a higher than normal level of cholesterol in the blood.
 It is more common in adults but can occur in children.

-There are two main types of cholesterol that may have the most significant effect on cardiovascular disease.
+There are two types of cholesterol that may have the most significant effect on cardiovascular disease.
 One is high density lipoproteins (HDL) or good cholesterol.
 High levels of HDL have been linked to a lower risk of heart disease.
 The second type is called low density lipoproteins (LDL) or bad cholesterol.
 High levels of LDL cholesterol can lead to blockages in the blood vessels.
 This can lead to heart attacks and strokes.

 High cholesterol may be caused by a combination of factors, such as: